 The reason posts and beam connections are unimportant is that the posts can only tilt and perhaps tip over if the entire building has shifted off its foundation, at which point you are out of luck anyway.
 Best to put your money into retrofit components that assure this won’t happen.

 Here is a post to pier connection at the bottom of the post.
-As pointed out in the code referenced above only one nails is necessary at this location.
-We usually see 3 though 3 are not required.
-In light of this doing anything here is complete waste of money.
+A pier is a concrete block.
+As pointed out in the code reference only one nails is necessary at this location.
+We usually see 3 nails, though 3 are not required.
+You may want to put this work low on your retrofit priority list.

 More Examples of Post to Beam Recommendations